Thadkapally-Saikiran/Automobile-Prediction/README.md

-# Predicting Automobile Risk Beyond Price
+# Predicting Automobile Risk and Price with Machine Learning

 ![](automobile.jpg)